-Big Issue Invest raises over £21m to invest in social enterprises in the UK.
+Big Issue Invest raises £21m to support UK social enterprises.

-Fundraising for SEIF II will continue with a goal of bringing the total fund size to £30m later in 2016.
+Fundraising for SEIF II is set to continue with the goal to bring the total fund size to £30m later this year.

-The above article by Ellie Ward first published on pioneerspost.com in Jan, 2016.
+The above article by Henry Williams first published on startups.co.uk in Jan, 2016.